-IC 2211 - Barred Spiral Galaxy morphological classification
+IC 2211 - Barred Spiral Galaxy in Gemini morphological classification

-IC 2211 - Barred Spiral Galaxy is classified as Barred Spiral (Ba) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 2211 - Barred Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+IC 2211 - Barred Spiral Galaxy in Gemini is classified as Barred Spiral (Ba) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 2211 - Barred Spiral Galaxy in Gemini in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 2211

 Celestial coordinates for the J2000 equinox of IC 2211 are provided in the following table:

 The simplified sky charts below show the position of IC 2211 in the sky.
 The first chart has a field of view of 60° while the second one has a field of view of 10°.